derekmurawsky/ChocolateySaltMinion/README.md

 A chocolatey package to install a salt minion.

 Supports /master=yoursaltmaster and /minion-name=yourminionname parameters.
+These arguments can be passed to the package via the -installargs parameter.
 - Default values are:
   - master (master)
   - minion (hostname)